 Our teeth are only meant to make contact when we bite or chew.
 When our mouths are at rest, they are usually separated, and are not clenched together.
 So if you grind your teeth at night, this can put a lot of stress on the jaw joints and muscles of your face, resulting in jaw pain.

 Stress-Related Teeth Grinding Is Common – Take These Steps To Treat It

 It’s estimated that around 8-31% of the population suffer from teeth grinding at some point in their lives.
 The most common reason for teeth grinding at night is stress and anxiety.
 If you are stressed out, your body may respond by grinding or clenching your teeth.
 This can happen unconsciously throughout the day, but it’s much more common at night.

 However, there are a few lifestyle changes you can make to reduce stress-related grinding.
-A few common suggestions include:
+If you're waking up and wondering, "Why does my jaw hurt?" here are a few common suggestions: